Smooth newt: General characteristics

-Adult males of the smooth newt reach around 9–11 cm head-to-tail length and are thus slightly larger than the females, which reach 8–9.5 cm.
-The body weight of adults varies between 0.3–5.2 g, and decreases during the breeding season.
-The head is longer than it is wide, with 2–3 longitudinal grooves on the top, and the elongated snout is blunt in the male and rounded in the female.
-The skin is velvety and water-repellent on land but smooth during the aquatic phase; it contains mucus and toxin glands and its upper layer is shed off regularly.
+Adult male smooth newts reach a head-to-tail length of around 9–11 cm and are thus slightly larger than the females, which reach 8–9.5 cm.
+Adult body weight varies between 0.3–5.2 g, decreasing during the breeding season.
+The head is longer than it is wide and has two to three longitudinal grooves on the top.
+The elongated snout is blunt in the male and rounded in the female.
+The skin is velvety and water-repellent on land but smooth during the aquatic phase.
+It contains mucus and toxin glands and the upper layer is shed off regularly.

-Outside the breeding season, both sexes are yellow-brown, brown or olive-brown.
-The male has dark, round spots, while the female has smaller spots of the same colour, which sometimes form two or more irregular lines along the back.
-The male has an orange strip on the tail underside, and the throat and belly in males are orange to white with small dark, rounded spots (these are lighter with smaller spots in the female).
-Size and colour vary with the environment, and the newts tend to be smaller in northern latitudes.
+Outside of the breeding season, both sexes are yellow-brown, brown or olive-brown.
+Males have dark, round spots, while females have smaller spots of the same colour, which sometimes form two or more irregular lines along the back.
+Males have an orange stripe the underside of the tail and an orange to white throat and belly in males with small dark, rounded spots (these are lighter with smaller spots in females).
+Size and colour vary with the environment, and newts tend to be smaller in northern latitudes.
 Albinistic and leucistic individuals have been described.

 The smooth newt is diploid (i.e. it has two copies of each chromosome), with 24 chromosomes in total.

 Breeding characteristics

-During the aquatic breeding season, males develop a skin seam or crest, which runs uninterrupted along the back and the tail.
-It is 1–1.5 mm high at mid-body, but higher along the tail.
-The tail also has a lower fin, and its end is pointed.
+During the aquatic breeding season, males develop an uninterrupted skin crest running along their back and tail.
+This crest is 1–1.5 mm high at mid-body, but higher along the tail.
+The tail also has a lower fin and a pointed end.
 The cloaca (the single digestive, urinary and reproductive orifice) of breeding males is swollen, round and dark-coloured.
-The hindfeet have more or less developed toe flaps, depending on the subspecies.
-Colours in general are more vivid than during the land phase.
+Depending on the subspecies, the hindfeet have more or less developed toe flaps.
+Colours are generally more vivid than during the land phase.
 The dark spots grow larger, and the crest often has vertical dark and bright bands.
 There are five to seven longitudinal stripes on the head.
 The lower edge of the tail is red with a silver-blue flash and black spots.
-Females only develop low, straight tail fins but no crest or toe flaps, and are more drably coloured.
+Females have develop low straight tail fins, but no crest or toe flaps, and are more drably coloured.

-Subspecies differ slightly in male secondary characteristics: L. v. ampelensis has strongly developed toe flaps, its tail tapers into a fine thread (but not a distinct filament), and the body is slightly square in cross-section.
+Subspecies differ slightly in terms of the male secondary characteristics: L. v. ampelensis has strongly developed toe flaps and a tail that tapers into a fine thread (but not a distinct filament).
+The body is also slightly square in cross-section.
 L. v. meridionalis also has toe flaps and a pointed tail, its crest is smooth-edged, and its body is square-shaped.
 In the nominate subspecies, L. v. vulgaris, the crest is clearly denticulated, toe flaps are only weakly developed and the body is round.